 All you need is the last name of the author (or authors if more than one) and the page number.
-Do not use op. cit. or ibid. as those forms are out of style and - more importantly - usually done incorrectly.
-(Subsequent References from Same Author) If you used more than one source from the same author, you would write a full reference for each the first time they are used and then you would include a portion of the title (i.e., just enough of the title to differentiate them) with each subsequent reference.
-2 Wasniek, The Big Important Book..., p.
-45. 3 Wasniek, "Some Crappy Little Article...," p.
+Do not use Latin abbreviations (such as "op. cit." or "ibid.") as those forms are very much out of style and - more importantly - usually done incorrectly.
+(Subsequent References by an Author Twice Previously Cited in Full) If you used more than one source from the same author, you would write a full reference for each the first time they are used and then you would include a portion of the title (i.e., just enough of the title to differentiate them) with each subsequent reference.
+2 Wasniek, Canada's Big Important Book..., p.
+45.

+3 Wasniek, "My Cool Article...," p.
 445.